Lightbox

-A lightbox is a translucent surface illuminated from behind, used for situations where a shape laid upon the surface needs to be seen with high contrast.
+A lightbox is most commonly a translucent surface illuminated from behind, used for situations where a shape laid upon the surface needs to be seen with high contrast.
+A lightbox is also a blocked-off area of an overhanging roof, as over an extended eve, added to allow light to pass through.

 Types

 Several varieties exist, depending on their purpose: